Learn how Hasanah works.

 How does Hasanah round up transactions?

-Hasanah rounds eligible transactions up to the next whole dollar and combines them into one weekly donation.
+Hasanah rounds eligible transactions to the next dollar, excludes ineligible activity, and combines spare change into one weekly donation.

 Open page